MaddyGutieruiz/nosql-challenge/README.md

 ### Additional comments/note for grader:
 I did have some issues with the Rating Value portion of Part 2:NoSQL_analysis_starter.
 I am not sure if I was not pulling the file correctly or if the code was just wrong, but I kept getting "Zeros" for my count results.
 Any comments or feedback when grading on those sections would be helpful.
 Thank you!

+Update for resubmition: I was able to retrieve the data properly through the terminal by editing my code in the terminal to `mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json --jsonArray`.
+This allowed for the data to be pulled from the file properly, compared to the first submitted round.